River Terrace (Washington, D.C.): Exclusionary covenants

-History of the River Terrace Community Organization (RTCO)
+River Terrace Community Organization

 In 1950, the River Terrace Community Organization (RTCO) formed to promote and protect the interests of the residents of the River Terrace neighborhood.

 RTCO's founders agreed on an organizational title "that would differentiate their group from the prevailing [segregated social] system that had set up 'civic associations' as black groups and 'citizens associations' as white groups."
 In other words, the RTCO wanted to represent all who live in the neighborhood; the previously formed Citizens Association of River Terrace did not.

 When the River Terrace Elementary School opened in 1952, the RTCO secured a permanent location for its monthly community meetings, held during the school year.

-History of the RTCO Newsletter
+History of the RTCO newsletter

 In March 1958, the RTCO published the first issue of its newsletter for River Terracers, named "On the Terrace."
 For each issue, a team of residents delivered the free newsletter to the door of each of the households in River Terrace.

 The first newsletter had 4 pages, including a report that officers were elected and committee chairmen were selected in October 1957 for the following volunteer, one-year terms: President, Vice President, Recording Secretary, Financial Secretary, Corresponding Secretary, Treasurer, Chaplain, Sergeant-at-Arms, Reporter, Parliamentarian, Education, Legislation, Recreation and Social, Public Service, Ways and Means, Membership, and Junior Civic Association.

 Subsequent issues of the newsletter included summaries of programs and activities of various committees, and articles and notes of general interest to residents.

 The January 1961 issue of "On the Terrace" had 20 pages.

-RTCO Accomplishments
+RTCO accomplishments

 In 1958, RTCO membership dues were $1.00 per year for individuals, and $1.50 per household couple.
 In the 1950s, RTCO membership peaked at 724, and in 1963, RTCO had "1,000 members, the largest number ever to join in one year."

 In June 1959, the RTCO won first prize—$200—in the YMCA's Northeast Spring Cleanup Campaign.
 The YMCA cited the RTCO for its "all-out community effort" to recruit "several hundred residents to clean up debris, seed or mow lawns, put up fences, paint houses, or [make] other improvements."

 Over the decades, RTCO activities in River Terrace have included youth gardening programs, block parties, adult education classes, scout troops for boys and girls, a neighborhood-watch program, athletic teams, December holiday parties, "River Terrace Day and Parade" in June, and block captain programs.
 These traditions have helped make River Terrace a tight-knit village with a strong sense of community.